NeuroTechX/ntx_slack_archive/random.md

  >What do you think about extreme learning machines?
 I read a few papers that seemed to produce good accuracy fairly quickly but I couldnt be a good judge

+10/26/2017 12:52 AM

+ **psoulos** :

+ >Hey Pat, is there a full research paper covering the link you posted?
+It only looks like a poster.